vercel/next.js/docs/api-reference/next.config.js/eslint-warnings-errors.md

 ---
-description: Learn to opt-in and out of ESLint during development mode and production builds.
+description: Learn how to opt-in and out of ESLint during development mode and production builds.
 ---

 # ESLint Warnings and Errors